 - Receive a satisfactory 10- panel urine drug screen before final acceptance is granted into the program.
 The drug screen will be scheduled by the Public Safety Division at the students’ expense.

 - Submit a copy of your current valid Basic Life Support CPR certification.
 Your certification must be maintained throughout your enrollment in the program.
 Acceptable cards are American Heart Association Basic Life Support, American Safety Health Institute Basic Life Support CPR or American Red Cross Professional Rescuer.

 - Submit the completed GCSC Physical Examination form with satisfactory results signed by a physician.

 - Submit the completed GCSC Immunization form with satisfactory results signed by a physician.

 - Submit proof of current (less than a year old) TB skin test, TB blood test, or current chest x-ray report.

 - Attend mandatory Allied Health Orientation courses.
 Registration and payment completed online through Corporate College (dates will be in the conditional acceptance packet).

 - Program uniforms, learning materials and specific equipment information will be included in the conditional acceptance packet.

 Student Selection Process:

-** Those students passing with a "C" grade in any EMT course should have 1 year of full-time experience (2 years part-time) at an ALS transport service prior to applying, and a positive recommendation letter from an immediate supervisor.
+**Those students passing with a “C” grade in any EMT course should have 1 year of full-time work experience or 2 years part-time at an ALS transport service before applying and a positive recommendation letter from an immediate supervisor.